APPLY & FAQs

 When will I find out if I’ve been accepted into the program?

-WPS will invite finalists to interview in starting in early March and make final decisions by mid-April.
+WPS will invite finalists to interview in starting in early April and make final decisions by mid-May.

 Students should commit to full participation in the program.
 If you miss days or do not complete the assignments, you may not be eligible for the full stipend/scholarship.
 Students should inform WPS as soon as possible if they are unable to participate for any reason.
 We will address any related issues on a case by case basis.